oceanprotocol/docs/discover/faq.md

 <summary>Is there a way to transform VeOcean to Ocean gradually over the lock period?
 Also, how will VeOcean be distributed over a certain time frame, and will Ocean tokens be reduced at the end of the lock period?</summary>

 No, you can't convert your VeOcean to Ocean during the lock period.
 However, you have the opportunity to earn rewards (in $OCEAN) through active or passive staking.
 When the lock period concludes, you gain access to all your locked Ocean tokens.
-You can find additional information about OCEAN emissions here: https://docs.oceanprotocol.com/veocean-data-farming/emissions-apys.
+You can find additional information about OCEAN emissions [here](https://docs.oceanprotocol.com/veocean-data-farming/emissions-apys).
 It's important to note that you won't lose Ocean tokens by locking them, and they won't be reduced at the end of the lock period.
-To learn more about VeOcean, check out this resource: https://docs.oceanprotocol.com/rewards/df-veocean.
+To learn more about VeOcean, check out this [resource](https://docs.oceanprotocol.com/rewards/df-veocean).

 </details>

 <details>

 <summary>Is there a way to check the duration and amounts of veOCEAN locked on-chain for all wallets?</summary>

 Yes, this information is available.
 Indeed, there is a technical aspect involved.
 You'll need to have some technical knowledge because you'll be required to query our subgraph.
-You can find a working example in our documentation at this link: https://docs.oceanprotocol.com/developers/subgraph/get-veocean-stats#get-the-veocean-holders-list.
+You can find a working example in our [documentation](https://docs.oceanprotocol.com/developers/subgraph/get-veocean-stats#get-the-veocean-holders-list).
 Feel free to run the script by clicking on the "run" button.

 </details>

 <details>